casz92/poolder/README.md

 This project is licensed under the MIT License.

 ---
-⚠️ **Important Notice**
+## Important Notice

-This library is under active development and may undergo several changes before reaching version `0.5.0`.
+ ⚠️ This library is under active development and may undergo several changes before reaching version `0.5.0`.
 Some structures, functions, or behaviors may be modified or removed in future updates.
 If you plan to use it in production, it's recommended to pin a specific version or keep track of ongoing changes.

 Thanks for being part of the journey! 🤗